wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/talonfx.png
   :width: 500

-The `TalonFX motor controller <http://www.ctr-electronics.com/talon-fx.html>`__  is integrated into the Falcon 500 brushless motor.
+The `TalonFX Motor Controller <http://www.ctr-electronics.com/talon-fx.html>`__  is integrated into the Falcon 500 brushless motor.
 It features an integrated encoder and all of the smart features of the Talon SRX and more!
 For more information see the `Falcon 500 User Guide <http://www.ctr-electronics.com/downloads/pdf/Falcon%20500%20User%20Guide.pdf>`__.

 SPARK Motor Controller
 ^^^^^^^^^^^^^^^^^^^^^^